 What is Health Science?

-The goal of health science is the maintenance and improvement of health through the application of science.
-The field encompasses a variety of sub-disciplines relating to the protection and promotion of health and well-being, including the study of public health, global health, epidemiology, health promotion and education, nutrition, health communication, rehabilitation and the study of disease.
-Students are prepared to make a difference in the health of communities through work in hospitals, government agencies, non-profit organizations, private companies or schools.
+The field of Health Sciences encompasses a variety of sub-disciplines relating to the protection and promotion of health and well-being, including the study of public health, global health, epidemiology, health promotion and education, nutrition, health communication, rehabilitation and the study of disease.

 A Path With Vision